---

 | 1 | Sender | Target | 0 | APPROVE_SCOPE_NONE | Call data | SENDER |

-Frame 0 verifies the signature and calls `APPROVE(APPROVE_PAYMENT_AND_EXECUTION)` to approve both payment and execution.
+Frame 0 uses a signature entry with empty `msg` for the sender and calls `APPROVE(APPROVE_EXECUTION_AND_PAYMENT)` to approve both payment and execution.
 Frame 1 executes and exits normally via `RETURN`.

 The mempool can process this transaction with the following static validation and call: